Cap-go/camera-preview/README.md

 </p>
 <br>

-This plugin is compatible Capacitor 4 only.
+This plugin is compatible Capacitor 6 and above.

 **PR's are greatly appreciated.**